qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

   founded 50 years ago, the Republic's leaders established their headquarters in then-abandoned buildings in the remains of Rice University.
 Today, both the Republic's Senate and Congress convene in auditoriums/lecture halls on the former Rice University Campus.
 The Republic has cleaned up both the University Campus and the surrounding area.
 The Republic's presence has attracted traders and settlers to the area, turning it into a bustling marketplace.
+It also has an NCR embassy, which is the only NCR presence in the Gulf Coast Wasteland.

 ## Medical Center